There are times when we are making an extraordinary effort in our classical guitar practice and… things continue not to work...

 Learning “how to cut onions” is not going to immediately make your dishes taste delicious, but it is just one of the many, many components of cooking and that will take you in the right direction.

-I use it every day because it ensures that I am constantly improving as a musician.
+I use this every day because it ensures that I am constantly improving as a musician.

 For example, if a piece seems impossible for me, and I feel like quitting, I just say to myself, “I’m just going to learn three or four bars.
 That’s it.
 I may not be able to play the whole piece, but I can play three bars.”
 And I do it.
 It works.
 I can play 3 bars.